renovatebot/renovate/lib/datasource/gitlab-packages/readme.md

 To specify which specific repository should be queried when looking up a package, the `registryUrl` has to be set like this: `https://gitlab.com/user/project`.
 As an example, `https://gitlab.com/gitlab-org/ci-cd/package-stage/feature-testing/new-packages-list` would look for packages in the generic packages repository of the `gitlab-org/ci-cd/package-stage/feature-testing/new-packages-list` project.

-If you are using a self-hosted GitLab instance, please note the following requirement:
+If you are using a self-hosted GitLab instance, please note the following requirements:

 - If you are on the `Free` edition, this datasource requires at least GitLab 13.3
-- If you are on the `Premium` or the `Ultimate` edition, this datasource requires at least GitLab 11.8, but GitLab 12.9 or more is recommended if you have a lot of package with different name on the same project.
+- If you are on the `Premium` or the `Ultimate` edition, this datasource requires at least GitLab 11.8, but GitLab 12.9 or more is recommended if you have a lot of packages with different name on the same project.

 **Usage Example**